Sable/wu-wei-handbook/create-new-implementation.md

 # 1. Create a new implementation from an existing Wu-Wei implementation in the same language

 This is the simplest case.
 It may be used to try different optimizations techniques by hand to investigate their performance tradeoffs before the creation of a fully automatic transformation in a compiler or execution environment (ex: loop unrolling strategies, vectorization strategies, optimization techniques from optimization guides for various architectures, different object/matrix representations in memory, etc.).
-It may also be used to try different existing libraries that implement some part of the core computation of a benchmark (ex: various JavaScript libraries from npm to perform numerical computations).
+It may also be used to try different existing libraries that implement some part of the core computation of a benchmark (ex: various JavaScript libraries from npm that perform numerical computations).
 You can see an example [here](https://github.com/Sable/lcpc16-analysis/tree/master/benchmarks/backprop/implementations), in which multiple versions of an implementation were compared for the performance evaluation in a publication about automatic vectorization techniques for MATLAB.

 There are two manual steps to do, (1) copy and rename the existing implementation directory and (2) change the copy's short-name in the implementation.json file to the same value as the copy directory name.
 For example, suppose you have an existing c implementation for the template benchmark.
 Starting from the repository root you would do: